baba230896/openstack-docker/Swift/storage/README.md

-this docker file contain build arg device (same as mount point) --
+this docker file contain build arg device (same as mount point) -- increase the build arg in docker file if you have more then 1 device
 * docker build -t --build-arg device=device_name  image:version .
 make image from above docker command and then make instance as given below